carbon-language/carbon-lang/clang/docs/UsersManual.rst

 some of the work needed to process a corresponding header file.
-While details of precompiled headers vary between compilers, precompiled headers have been shown to be highly effective at speeding up program compilation on systems with very large system headers (e.g., Mac OS/X).
+While details of precompiled headers vary between compilers, precompiled headers have been shown to be highly effective at speeding up program compilation on systems with very large system headers (e.g., Mac OS X).

 Generating a PCH File
 ^^^^^^^^^^^^^^^^^^^^^